zetkin/developer.zetkin.org/contributing/index.md

 ## Find a task!

 Zetkin has many already-described tasks to go work on, in GitHub Issues, and we labeled some of them as extra suitable for newcomers.
-[GitHub Issues labeled "Entry Level"](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3Azetkin+label%3Aentry-level).
+[GitHub Issues labeled "Entry Level"](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3Azetkin+label%3Aentry-level+no%3Aassignee).

 Don't be discouraged if the text makes you feel like you have no idea what is going on, these Issues are designed to be introduced by a Zetkin maintainer.
 Find someone who can explain.

+Also, when you find one that you like, tell the others (e.g. in the Slack channel), so that you can get "assigned" to that Issue.

 ## Links and resources